-If you aren’t careful about getting back into shape afterwards, you can end up causing damage to your muscles, organs, and more.
+If you aren’t careful about getting back into shape afterward, you can end up causing severe damage to your muscles, organs, and more.

 After each of my boys were born, I looked around at some of the resources and instructions available to mothers who’ve had a baby, and it really bothered me to find so much misinformation out there about the right way to get back in shape.

 Many of the guides I found will actually make your stomach worse and make you more prone to developing Diastasis Recti and other conditions that could need surgery to repair later on.
 For those of you that haven’t heard of it, diastasis recti is a condition in which the inner abdominal muscles split down the middle leaving a gap several finger widths wide.

 Although pregnancy is not the only cause of diastasis recti, it’s most common during and after pregnancy because the baby puts a lot of extra pressure that your body isn’t used to on your abdominal muscles.
 If your abdominals aren’t strong enough to hold up against the pressure, they split, leaving a gap that your intestines will poke out through.